-The Company's cash position was \$301,881 at December 31, 2011 (\$369,747 at December 31, 2011), a decrease of \$67,866.
-The Company had working capital of \$286,208 at March 31, 2012, as compared to \$365,903 at December 31, 2011.
+The Company's cash position was \$652,785 at September 30, 2012 (\$369,747 at December 31, 2011), an increase of \$283,038.
+The increase in cash position was primarily due to a non-brokered private placement completed during the current period.
+The Company had working capital of \$616,023 at September 30, 2012, as compared to \$365,903 at December 31, 2011.

 The Company's current working capital position may not provide it with sufficient liquidity to meet its current and future exploration activities.
 The development of the Company's properties will therefore depend upon the Company's ability to obtain financing through the equity markets.
-There can be no assurance that the Company will succeed in obtaining additional financing.
+There can be no assurance that the Company will be successful in obtaining additional financing.
 Failure to raise additional financing on a timely basis could cause the Company to suspend its operations and eventually to forfeit or sell its interest in its properties.